ChondroFiller Explained

 Frequently Asked Questions

 - It is a non-surgical collagen injection that may add a protective, cushioning layer over worn joint surfaces and stays in place without stitches or surgery.
-It is not a cure for arthritis.
+It is not a cure for arthritis, and benefits vary.

 - ChondroFiller is a simpler, single, non-surgical injection; stem cell therapy is a more involved, multi-step process.
-Prof Lee advises which may suit you.
+For larger or more complex cartilage defects, a keyhole surgical approach such as the Liquid Cartilage procedure may be more appropriate.
+A specialist assessment determines which option suits each individual.

-- As a non-surgical injection, recovery is usually simple, with prompt return to normal activities.
-Benefits vary and cannot be guaranteed.
+- As a non-surgical injection, recovery is usually straightforward, with most patients returning to normal activities relatively promptly.
+Benefits vary and cannot be guaranteed; a structured follow-up plan is advisable.

 Where to go from here